actions/importer-labs/jenkins/valet-custom-transformers-lab.md

 </details>

-Go back to the previous lab [Dry-run Jenkins Pipeline](../jenkins/valet-dry-run-lab.md) if you need a review of the details of the dry-run.
+Go back to the previous lab [dry-run Jenkins pipeline](../jenkins/valet-dry-run-lab.md#dry-run-the-migration-of-a-jenkins-pipeline-to-github-actions) if you need a review of the details of the dry-run.

 ## Custom transformers for an unknown step